cassiorenan/eve/README.md

     They are 2.82843 units apart.
     Their dot product is 10.
     Their parallel unit vectors are (0.267261, 0.534522, 0.801784) and (0, 0, 0).
+    Note how the normalization truncated b to a zero vector, because of its type.

     The third vector is (4, 5).
     Its components are 4 and 5.